 - Complete with a grade of “B” or better all clinical practica in the on-campus and affiliation settings

-- Students will be dismissed from the BECS if they demonstrate the following:
+Students will be dismissed from BECS if they demonstrate the following:

-- Earning a semester grade below “B” in a BECS-related elective course.
+- Earn a semester grade below “B” in a BECS-related elective course.

-- Failing to maintain program standards required of all graduate students in CSD (see the Department’s Graduate Student Handbook).
+- Fail to maintain program standards required of all graduate students in CSD (see the Department’s Graduate Student Handbook).

-- Earning a semester grade below “B” in any clinical practicum (including a repeated course).
+- Earn a semester grade below “B” in any clinical practicum (including a repeated course).

-Students will receive an official letter from the Department of Communication Sciences and Disorders indicating that they have completed the Bilingual Emphasis Course Sequence as part of their graduate program.
+Students who complete the graduate program with BECS will receive a letter from the Department of Communication Sciences and Disorders documenting the completion of BECS as part of the graduate program.